-CM4.1 The Marrow Collection Facility shall comply with B4 if it operates independently of a Clinical Program.
+- CM4.1 The Marrow Collection Facility shall comply with B4 if it operates independently of a Clinical Program. - CM4.1.1 Agreements shall be established when the Marrow Collection Facility provides critical services to external parties.

 CM5: POLICIES AND STANDARD OPERATING PROCEDURES